 During the American Revolution, New Hampshire’s General Assembly shuttled among Concord, Hopkinton, Dover, Amherst, Charlestown and Hanover, but officially settled in Exeter.
 After the war, New Hampshire citizens clamored for a centrally located capital and travel-weary lawmakers agreed.

 Portsmouth cautioned against the move in 1790, arguing that citizens were less likely to be represented when their state capitals were far away.

 Concord became New Hampshire’s de facto capital in 1808, though not by law until 1816.

 Vermont has had four capitals.
 The state started out as disputed territory between New York and New Hampshire.
 On Jan.
-15, 1777, representatives meeting in the oldest town, Westminster, declared independent of both and gave themselves the name The Republic of New Connecticut.
+15, 1777, representatives meeting in the oldest town, Westminster, declared independence from both and gave themselves the name, The Republic of New Connecticut.
 Almost six months later, representatives of the new republic met in the biggest town, Windsor, and changed their name to the Republic of Vermont.

 Vermont succumbed to the prevailing desire for a central capital in 1805, 14 years after it became a state.
 Windsor lost out to the small town of Montpelier, then with a population of less than 2,000.

 Part of Maine was once the French colony l’Acadie, and in 1604 its capital was Ile St. Croix, now the uninhabited St. Croix Island.
 In 1605 Port Royal, now in Nova Scotia, became the capital of Acadia.
 Then by 1658 Maine had joined Massachusetts, and until 1820 its capital was Boston.